 The rmdir command will not remove a directory unless it is empty.
-Why?
-It is protecting you from losing the contents of the directory you want to remove.
 There is a way to snip off directories with their contents, but we will avoid it for now because it is very dangerous.
 For now, you can delete the contents of a directory, then remove the directory.
 Be warned as you proceed: When you remove files or directories in Linux, they are gone for good!
 There is no "undelete."